Ana de Mendoza y Enríquez de Cabrera, 6th Duchess of the Infantado

 Ana de Mendoza y Enríquez de Cabrera (b.
 1554 - d.
 1633), was the 6th Duchess of the Infantado from 1601-1633.

 Life

-Ana was married Rodrigo de Mendoza, her paternal uncle by her father, Íñigo López de Mendoza y Mendoza so as to avoid any problems in the succession of the Dukedom.
+Ana was married to Don Rodrigo de Mendoza, her paternal uncle by her father, Íñigo López de Mendoza y Mendoza so as to avoid any problems in the succession of the Dukedom.
 The couple had two girls that survived childhood: